a-hurst/klibs/docs/markdown/Collecting Responses.md

 The fourth and final argument for the KeyMap object are the *SDL2 Keycodes* that correspond to the keys you want to watch for input from.
 These are the unique identifiers that SDL2 uses internally for identifying individual keys on the keyboard.
 To figure out what keycodes correspond to the keys you want to use, you can use [the Keycode lookup table](https://wiki.libsdl.org/SDL_Keycode) in the official SDL2 docs.
 Note that the number of UI labels, data labels and keycodes all have to be equal and in the same order for the KeyMap to work properly.

-Now, once you've defined your KeyMap, all you need to do is assign it to your ResponseCollector's keypress listener (assusimg you've already enabled the listener with `self.rc.uses()`):
+Now, once you've defined your KeyMap, all you need to do is assign it to your ResponseCollector's keypress listener (assuming you've already enabled the listener with `self.rc.uses()`):

 ```python
 # within setup_response_collector(), after self.rc.uses